MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxOdbcData.md

     be specified.

 newName: character string specifying a new name for the variable.
-description: "character string specifying a description for the variable."
+description: character string specifying a description for the variable.
 levels: list of strings containing the levels when type = “factor”.
 If

     the levels property is not provided, factor levels will be determined